What to Do When Politics Threaten Your Relationship

 Learn to let go

 As in any argument or heated discussion, it’s essential to take time to self-reflect.
 Were you a bit too abrasive with your partner?
 Were you genuinely open to listening to your partner, or were you more interested in attacking their viewpoints?
-Take ownership for your behavior, positive and negative, in the context of these conversations.
-It’s more likely that you’ll have productive discussions if you’re able to avoid finger pointing.
+Take ownership of your behavior, positive and negative, in the context of these conversations.
+It’s more likely that you’ll have productive discussions if you’re able to avoid finger-pointing.